 Krystian Zimerman won the prestigious Chopin Piano Competition in Warsaw at the age of eighteen and was catapulted into the forefront of the international circuit.
-He has worked with many great musicians including Artur Rubinstein, Bernstein, and Karajan, all of whom were very influential in his career.
-Zimerman has a very meticulous attitude to recording and many of his discs have won major prizes, including the Gramophone Award, the grand Prix du Disque and the Diapason D'Or.
+He has worked with many great musicians including Artur Rubinstein, Leonard Bernstein, and Herbert von Karajan, all of whom were very influential in his career.
+Zimerman has a very meticulous attitude to recording and many of his discs have won prizes, including the Gramophone Award, the grand Prix du Disque and the Diapason D'Or.
 These days Zimerman prefers to concentrate on solo recitals, bringing his own specially prepared piano and keyboards personally to every concert.
 In 2013 he performed Lutoslawski’s Piano Concerto in several venues worldwide to mark the 100th anniversary of the composer’s birth.

 “Those qualities all shone out of the recital’s highlight, the B flat minor sonata.
 It’s a psychological trainwreck of a piece, hinged around that much-abused Funeral March, but Zimerman built up to that point with stunning poise, striving for simplicity and line over effect and incident.
 When it came, that march rose out on a thread of sound as if from the grave itself, before pounding into horrifying life.
 Equally breathtaking was the Op 31 Scherzo in B flat — a miniature drama whose tangled thickets parted at Zimerman’s magic touch.”
 (The Times, February 2010)